 The work in \cite{NIPS2015_5869} showed the effectiveness of the new notion of parsimony in the theory of structured matrices.
 Their proposed method can be extended to various other structured matrix classes, including block and multi-level Toeplitz-like \cite{Chun1991} matrices related to multi-dimensional convolution \cite{DBLP:journals/siamsc/RakhubaO15}.
 Following this idea, \cite{Moczulski2015} proposed a general structured efficient linear layer for CNNs.

-\textbf{Drawbacks}: one problem of this kind of approaches is that the structural constraint will hurt the performance since the constraint might bring bias to the model.
-On the other hand, how to find a proper structural matrix is difficult.
+\textbf{Drawbacks}: one issue of this kind of approaches is that the structural constraint usually hurts the performance since the constraint might bring bias to the model.
+On the other hand, how to find a proper structural matrix is hard.
 There is no theoretical way to derive it out.